Decolonizing the Body: Book Chat with Author Kelsey Blackwell

 Kelsey reminds us that, “the body is a source of wisdom.
 Yet, the society we live in demands we distance ourselves from this knowledge.
 Structured by white supremacy, capitalism, patriarchy, and other harmful systems, we’ve been taught that logic is more valuable than feeling; that we all must quiet aspects of our bodies to get ahead – to survive.
 When we connect to and follow the wisdom of the body, we’re engaging in a radical act.
 Never has this wisdom been more needed than now.
 For all oppressed peoples to claim our space, worth and dignity, to demand that we thrive too stares in the face of systems entrenched in oppression and violence.
 Creating the more liberated society we long for begins by examining and consciously choosing to embody what we truly value.”

-Join us to explore:
+Join us for this event to explore:

-- What is a colonized body?
+• What is a colonized body?

-- How all body’s can begin to recognize and unhook from patterns of supremacy
+• How all body’s can begin to recognize and unhook from patterns of supremacy

-- Why joy is foundational in building a relationship to the body, and more.
+• Why joy is foundational in building a relationship to the body, and more.

-- All bodies are invited to participate in this event.
+• All bodies are invited to participate in this event.

-Copies of the book will be available.
+If you would like Kelsey to sign your book, please bring a copy.
+And, copies of the book will be available.
 Kelsey will be happy to sign your book.

 Want to read it before the event?
-Purchase it here or with your local bookseller
+Purchase it here or with your local bookseller.

 ABOUT THE AUTHOR